A Shadow in Time

 A Shadow in Time is an album by American avant-garde composer William Basinski.
 It was released on January 20, 2017, by 2062 Records and Temporary Residence Limited.

 Background and composition

 Basinski began writing the piece "A Shadow in Time" shortly after finishing his album Cascade (2015).
 After a year of working on the piece, in January 2016, he heard about the death of David Bowie from his friends.
-A week after he passed away, Basinski began work on a tribute track for Bowie titled "For David Robert Jones" ("David Bowie" was a stage name; the musician's legal name was David Robert Jones).
+A week after he died, Basinski began work on a tribute track for Bowie titled "For David Robert Jones" ("David Bowie" was a stage name; the musician's legal name was David Robert Jones).